 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted the monthly employee injury review for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Coordinated with the PMOC in support of the FTA Oversight Procedure 54 readiness review of Segment 4 Milestone 1 activation. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted the monthly employee injury review for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Coordinated with the PMOC in support of the FTA Oversight Procedure 54 readiness review of Segment 4 Milestone 1 activation. - Provided project safety informational update at the FTA Quarterly meeting. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

-- Provide project safety informational update at the FTA Quarterly Meeting. - Conduct monthly virtual safety communication meetings for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Update project emergency responder presentations and schedule Segment 4 onsite systems familiarization visits for Fire Department staff. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities.
+- Conduct monthly virtual safety communication meetings for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Finalize project emergency responder presentations, schedule Segment 4 onsite systems familiarization visits for Fire Department staff, and assess proposed tabletop and emergency response exercises for Segment 4, Milestone 1. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities.